Pylons/pyramid/docs/narr/project.rst

 ``views.py``
 ~~~~~~~~~~~~

-Much of the heavy lifting in a :mod:`repoze.bfg` application comes in
+Much of the heavy lifting in a :mod:`pyramid` application comes in
 the form of *view callables*.
 A :term:`view callable` is the main
-tool of a :mod:`repoze.bfg` web application developer; it is a bit of
+tool of a :mod:`pyramid` web application developer; it is a bit of
 code which accepts a :term:`request` and which returns a
 :term:`response`.